 Neil Euseden is the Director of Housing Services at Lambeth Council and sites on the HFL Group, Build, Homes and Living boards.
 Prior to Lambeth, Neil was a Managing Director at Pinnacle as large housing contractor and provider.
 Neil brings a commercial and detailed understanding of service delivery, customer service and ensuring we have the right culture in that part of the organisation that encourages staff development.

 Peter is a Non-Executive Director of Homes for Lambeth, sitting on the Homes for Lambeth Homes Board.
 He has extensive experience in the housing sector, including as CEO of two large housing associations and a Director of Housing and Social Services for the London Borough of Merton.
 He is also the Chair of Central and Cecil Housing Trust and is a trustee at Housing Justice.

 David is a Non-Executive Director of Homes for Lambeth, sitting as a Board Director of Homes for Lambeth Build and Living.
 He has worked at board and strategic executive level in the housing sector for over 25 years, including senior executive roles at L&Q and Hyde Housing Group.
 He is a passionate advocate for providing housing for people that cannot access the private market and has particular expertise in Low-Cost Home Ownership.

-Cllr Amos is the council appointed elected member of the Homes for Lambeth Group Board.
-Along with the other Group Board members, he provides guidance, oversight and decision making to Homes for Lambeth.
+Cllr Amos is the council appointed elected member of the HFL Group and Build boards.
+Along with the other board members, he provides guidance, oversight and decision making to Homes for Lambeth.
 He is the Councillor for Prince's Ward in Vauxhall.